Robust Quickest Change Detection in Non-Stationary Processes: Conclusion

 We have developed optimal algorithms for the quickest detection of changes from an i.i.d. process to an independent non-stationary process.
 In most applications of quickest change detection, the post-change law is unknown, and learning it is much harder when the post-change process is also non-stationary.
 We have shown that if the post-change non-stationary family has a law that is least favorable, then the CUSUM or Shiryaev algorithms designed using the least favorable law (LFL) are robust and optimal.
 Note that while the LFL itself can be non-stationary, the most interesting case occurs when the LFL is stationary and also i.i.d.
-The robust optimal solution is then applied to real flight data and COVID-19 pandemic data to detect anomalies.
+The robust optimal solution is then applied to COVID pandemic data and real flight data to detect anomalies.